226 – Commendations, Awards, Nominations, Pins, and Ribbons

 I. Purpose

-The Harris County Sheriff’s Office (HCSO) recognizes employees for their meritorious service, bravery, and valor above and beyond the call of duty.
-Recognition may be in the form of awards, medals, or ribbons.
-The HCSO may also submit the names of nominees to various agencies and organizations that bestow awards for law enforcement excellence.
+The Harris County Sheriff’s Office (HCSO) recognizes employees and citizens for their meritorious service, bravery, and valor.
+Recognition may be in the form of awards, medals, ribbons, or written commendations.

 II.
 Policy